TerableMods/Auto-Bank/README.md

 - Items will **only** be auto deposited from your inventory, if the same item already exists in your bank
 - Items in your Blacklist will never be auto deposited
 - Items in your *Pocket Tab* section will be ignored
+- Items in your inventory using more than one space (multiple stacks), only 1 stack will be deposited at a time
+  - (you can run the command again to deposit the next stack)

+---

+### Issues:

+- While blacklisting (add or remove), **withdrawing** an item is retrieving incorrect/different itemIDs
+  - *but depositing an item to the Bank is working as intended (retrieving the correct itemIDs)*

 ---